amannn/chart-paparazzi/README.md

 $ gulp
 ```

-Note: if it doesn't work right out of the box, try installing PhantomJS.
+Note: If it doesn't work right out of the box, try installing PhantomJS.